-Table 1: Summary of Pilot Design Recommendations Category Recommendations Rate Setting For the flat per-mile rate cohort, use a road charge rate of 2.5 cents per-mile for light-duty vehicles.
-For medium- and heavy-duty vehicles, use flat road charge rates of: 5.9 cents per-mile for class 3 and 4 trucks 9.9 cents per-mile for class 5 and 6 trucks 14.8 cents per-mile for class 7 and 8 trucks.
+Table 1: Summary of f Pilot Design Recommendations Category Recommendations Rate Setting for light-duty vehicles.
+For medium- and heavy-duty vehicles, use flat road charge rates of: 5.9 cents per-mile for class 3 and 4 trucks.
+9.9 cents per-mile for class 5 and 6 trucks.
+14.8 cents per-mile for class 7 and 8 trucks.
 Report a single rate on invoices without identifying any components of the rate.
-Collect information about administrative costs for reference in a future road charge program Offer exemptions for out-of-state miles driven.
-Incorporate findings from the California Department of Transportation's (Caltrans') public-private and off-road research into the pilot.
-Pilot Participant Design Be proactive with education, outreach and engagement activities to recruit participants from population segments that are more challenging to reach.
-Use targeted recruiting methods.
-Offer monetary incentives to participants and consider offering incentives to participants early to encourage participation if financial impacts are a potential concern.
-Recruit 2,000 statewide participating vehicles using an oversampling approach to ensure sufficient participation by rural and low-income motorists.
-Recruit a broad distribution of vehicles by fuel economy rating and engine type to ensure sufficient representation in each of the two rate cohorts.
-Advertise via social media, a pilot project website, online news, email announcements, flyers in Department of Motor Vehicles mailings, public service announcements, academic contacts, and TAC member networks
+Collect information about administrative costs for reference in a future road charge program.
+Offer exemptions for out-of-state miles driven.

+Category Recommendations

+Pilot Participant Design

-Category Recommendations Privacy and Data Security Apply the TAC-adopted participant privacy policy, which is an updated version of the privacy policy originally used in the 2017 pilot and additional recommendations adopted by the TAC in February of 2023 (see Appendix A).
-Incorporate the privacy and data security recommendations adopted by the TAC in February 2023, which include the privacy and security recommendations adopted by the TAC in October 2021 (see Appendix A).
-Organizational Design Establish reporting requirements for Commercial Account Managers through a Service Level Agreement.
-Require Commercial Account Managers to calculate road charges and reimbursements pursuant to the established pilot rates.
-Use a "report card" to track Commercial Account Manager performance.
-Use a "report card" to track Commercial Account Manager performance.
+Privacy and Data Security Apply the participant privacy policy adopted by the TAC in February of 2023.
+In addition, the TAC recommends CalSTA adhere to the privacy and security recommendations adopted by the TAC.
+The privacy policy and comprehensive list of all privacy and data security recommendations are included in Appendix A.

+Category Recommendations Organizational Design Establish reporting requirements for commercial account managers through a service level agreement.
+Require commercial account managers to calculate road charges and reimbursements pursuant to the established pilot rates.
+Use a "report card" to track commercial account manager performance.
 Use the following criteria to assess a private or public sector entity's readiness to support road charge services: Organizational capacity, which measures whether the entity has the required functions, processes, and systems in place to support road charge.
-Organizational resources, which measures whether the entity has the bandwidth to support necessary road charge functions.
-Cost efficiency, which measures whether an entity has the ability to support road charge functions at low cost.
+Organizational resources, which measure whether the entity has the bandwidth to support necessary road charge functions.
+Cost efficiency, which measures whether an entity can support road charge functions at a low cost.
 User experience, which measures whether an entity is organized to deliver a positive and equitable user experience to road charge customers.
 Mission alignment, which measures whether an entity's current mission is aligned with the purpose of road charge.
 Create opportunities for state agency participation.
 If public agencies cannot directly participate in the pilot, conduct interviews to understand their capacity and resources and create a pilot experience with third parties that emulates state agencies.
 Use the pilot to inform the development of a certification roadmap.
 In a statewide road charge program, the state could start with minimal requirements during an initial certification process and progressively raise the bar during annual certification renewal.